phnx-im/docs/src/spec/delivery_service.md

 ## Client endpoints

-Endpoints meant to be used by clients registered with the homeserver.
+Endpoints meant to be accessed by clients registered with the homeserver via HTTP requests.

 ### Request group id

+* Endpoint: `ENDPOINT_DS_GROUP_ID`

 Request a fresh group id for use with the [create group](delivery_service.md#create-group) endpoint.
 The DS samples a fresh group id, checks for collisions and, if none are found, enters the group id as a placeholder into the database.
 If a collision is found, the DS re-samples until there are no collisions.